web-platform-tests/results-analysis/README.md

     (default: "2018-07-01")
   --to: Ending date (exclusive)
     (default: "2020-05-21")
-  --baseline: A YYYY-MM-DD date to 'pin' WPT to.
-Any test name not in
-    existence on the baseline date will be ignored.
-    (default: null)
   --products: Browsers to compare.
 Must match the products used on
     wpt.fyi
     (default: ["chrome","firefox","safari"])